sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 **Step overview**
 In this step...

-Forgotten vegetables ccan of course be seen as vegetables which are never used in this batch of recipes.
-Could be for good reason, where people dont know these vegetables so its les easy to market it as easy and tasty meals.
-One way of looking at it is seeing forgotten as never used, and vegetables used in a lot of recipes (known, quite common).
-But other, maybe more intersting for our purposes here, is vegetabels that are currently in use in the recipes, but that are currently underused, especially looking at their seasonality profile.
-Plus, this means that there are already suppliers known to hellofresh to supply these vegeatbles, making it a quick win and something that one can market as "in season".
+‘Forgotten’ vegetables are those that do not appear at all in this batch of recipes.
+This could be because they are less familiar to people and harder to market as easy, tasty meals.
+One way to define forgotten is simply ‘never used,’ while frequently used vegetables are the well-known, common ones.
+But for our purposes, a more interesting perspective is to focus on vegetables that are currently used, yet underused, especially considering their seasonality.
+These have the advantage that HelloFresh already has suppliers for them, making them a quick win and an opportunity to promote as ‘in season.’